neatnik/omg.lol/info/Community/irc.md

 ### Channels

-Here are some of the popular channels on the server:
+Here are some of the popular channels on the server (these are also the channels bridged to Discord):

   * **#general**, general chatter about anything
   * **#random**, random or off-the-wall stuff